Your Basket

 Regulator & Enforcement

-The SIA has a range of powers to check compliance:
+The SIA will have a range of statutory powers to check compliance with the legislation, including:

-- Information gathering: They can issue a notice requiring persons responsible to provide specified information demonstrating compliance.
+• Information gathering: issuing notices requiring Responsible Persons to provide specified information to demonstrate compliance.

 It is a criminal offence to: